|College:||USMMA '77 / SUNY Albany '84|

 A 2009 graduate of Springfield College, Croall played for four years as an offensive lineman for the Pride before earning his Bachelor’s degree in Physical Education.
 A native of East Longmeadow, MA, he is also responsible for recruiting from a wide variety of regions, which include: Delaware, New Jersey, Florida, West Virginia, Tennessee, Kentucky, Montana, North Dakota, and South Dakota.

 Croall currently resides in Glen Cove, NY.

 |College:||Bucknell University '02 / Rowan University '05|

-The 2012 campaign will be Jonathan Churchill's first season at the United States Merchant Marine Academy as the Defensive Coordinator/Linebackers Coach.
+The 2013 campaign will be Jonathan Churchill’s second season at the United States Merchant Marine Academy as the Defensive Coordinator.
 Churchill spent the previous four seasons coaching linebackers and special teams at Johns Hopkins University, where he helped lead the Blue Jays to a 36-10 overall record during that span.
 With Churchill on staff, Johns Hopkins captured a trio of Centennial Conference Championships and earned two NCAA playoff berths as well as two ECAC Bowl appearances.

-Churchill was a four-year letter-winner as an offensive lineman at Bucknell University, where he earned his Master's degree in public relations.
-At Bucknell, he was named to the All-Patriot League First-Team Academic.
+Churchill was a four-year letter-winner as an offensive lineman at Bucknell University, where he earned his Bachelor’s degree in Business Administration.
+At Bucknell, he was named to the All-Patriot League Academic First-Team.
 During his senior season he was selected as the team’s most outstanding lineman.

-Churchill currently resides in Oceanside, NY, with his wife Jera Aurand.
+Churchill currently resides in Bayside, NY, with his wife Jera Aurand.

 |Title:||Running Backs Coach|